Patina Paper Technique

 16. My faux blue patina was looking good, I just loved how I was able to create so many different shades and highlights simply using just one color … and more or less water!

-Here are the final results, you can dab more metallic gold paint or blue paint to add more interest to your new and simply amazing DIY Faux Blue Patina French Labels!
-It’s all about layering here, depending on your taste!
+Here are the final results, you can dab more metallic gold paint or blue paint to add more interest to your new labels made with the Patina Paper Technique!
+It’s all about layering here, depending on your taste.

 CREATING MORE CONTRAST